robertnd/streaming-analytics/README.md

 2. `code-bucket.yaml` - Stack template that creates an S3 bucket for holding the `preprocessor` archive (zip).
 The zip file is created by packing the contents of the `ks-preprocessor` directory and uploading it to S3 (see the preprocessor section above)
 3. `input-stream.yaml` - Stack template that creates a Kinesis Data Stream.
 Use this template to create data streams for raw KPL Records.
 Careful sizing considerations need to be made before deploying this stack.
 Sizing affects throughput (if underprovisioned, throughput is throttled and extra messages will be rejected) and cost.
 Data streams CANNOT be resized after creation.
 4. `preprocessor.yaml` - Stack template that creates a lambda preprocessor function.
 The function is created from the Zip file contained in the S3 bucket from `code-bucket.yaml`.
 5. `streaming-transaction-callback-with-corelate-app.yaml` - Stack template that creates a Kinesis Analytics application.
-This template contains basic aggregation (SQL application) for a single use case (TransactionLog and Callback).
-It also creates a Kinesis Firehose stream for writing to S3.
+This template corelates Transaction and Callback records written to the data stream and writes the joined stream to S3 via Kinesis Firehose.
 Extend this template to create different applcations for different processing and output.
+6. `streaming-app.yaml` - Stack template that creates a Kinesis Analytics application.
+This template reads a `Message` data stream (which is a general record) and creates streams using various windows (1 minute, 5 minute).
+These streams aggregate the record `count`s and `amount`s over the windows at that instance.
+This is application can be customized to generate different kinds of time-series data.
+All streams are combined into a destination stream and written to S3 via Kinesis Firehose.

 ### Running the templates